-The pedagogical component of the DPI offers workshops, seminars, and affiliated classes focused on writing and editing in digital spaces.
+The pedagogical component of the DPI will offer workshops, seminars, and affiliated classes focused on writing and editing in digital spaces.

-The DPI will host a series of workshops called Kairos Camp for authors and publisher-editors that accommodates the best practices of writing and publishing peer-reviewed multimedia content, no matter the technological program:
+The DPI will host a series of workshops for authors and publisher-editors that accommodates the best practices of writing and publishing peer-reviewed multimedia content, no matter what the technological platform.

 - Author workshops: two-week workshops during Summer 2017 and Summer 2018 focusing on authoring multimedia-rich scholarship for online publication of digital humanities projects.
 Each author workshop will host 15 participants

 - Publisher-Editor workshops: two-day workshops during Spring 2018 and Fall 2018 focusing on editing multimedia-rich scholarship and digital humanities-type projects and collections.
 Each publisher-editor workshop will host 20 participants

 These workshops are funded in part by the Institutes for Advanced Topics in Digital Humanities through the National Endowment for the Humanities.
 For more information about the workshops, visit the Kairos Camp website.

 Are you thinking about building a digital humanities project?
 Ask yourself these questions before you begin building.